 As a thrill ride, albeit an unintentional one, the viaduct had few equals – especially when high winds buffeted the cars.
 Even veteran riders felt apprehensive as their streetcars rattled and swayed across the rickety-looking 2,085-foot-long bridge, 90 feet above the Menomonee River valley.

 Although 1.3 million pounds of steel and a half-million pounds of timber went into its construction, many Milwaukeeans thought the bridge looked ridiculously flimsy.
 In fact, its Victorian-era designer, Gustave Steinhagen, relied on excellent engineering rather than overwhelming mass.
-His bridge may have looked insubstantial, but it was amply strong enough to accommodate even very heavy four-car electric interurban trains.
+His bridge was amply strong enough to accommodate even very heavy four-car electric interurban trains.

 In 1938, Wisconsin Electric Power Co. took over operation of what was simply known as The Electric Co., which, in turn, operated streetcars under a subsidiary called, logically, The Transport Co.

 Thanks to careful maintenance and cautious operation (for a time, signs at both ends of the bridge sternly reminded motormen they were forbidden to cross the valley in less than two minutes), there was never an accident on the viaduct, not even a minor derailment.